ITfoxtec/FoxIDs/docs/down-party-oidc.md

 See more code in the [AspNetCoreOidcAuthorizationCodeSample](samples.md#aspnetcoreoidcauthorizationcodesample) and [Startup.cs line 141](https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/AspNetCoreOidcAuthorizationCodeSample/Startup.cs#L141).

 ## Configuration
-How to configure your application as a OpenID Connect down-party Relaying Party (RP) / client.
+How to configure your application as a OpenID Connect application registration Relaying Party (RP) / client.

 > The clients FoxIDs discovery document is `https://foxids.com/tenant-x/track-y/party-client1/.well-known/openid-configuration`
-> if the client is configured in tenant `tenant-x` and track `track-y` with the down-party client name `party-client1`.
+> if the client is configured in tenant `tenant-x` and track `track-y` with the application registration client name `party-client1`.

-> A down-party client can possibly support login through multiple [up-parties](parties.md#up-party) by adding the up-party name to the URL.
+> A application registration client can possibly support login through multiple [up-parties](parties.md#up-party) by adding the up-party name to the URL.
 > An up-party name e.g. `login` can possible be added to the discovery URL like this `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`

 During RP-initiated logout the up-party name can be omitted in the URL if the ID Token is provided in the request.